haiwera-silk-cd/magento-devdocs/guides/v2.1/javascript-dev-guide/javascript/js_init.md

 ##### How `data-mage-init` is processed {#init_process}

-On DOM ready, the `data-mage-init` attribute is parsed to extract components' names and configuration to be applied to the element.
+On DOM ready, the `data-mage-init` attribute is parsed to extract 组件' names and configuration to be applied to the element.
 Depending on the type of the inserted JS component, processing is performed as follows:
 <ul>

 <li>If an object is returned, the initializer tries to find the <code>&lt;component_name&gt;</code> key.
 If the corresponding value is a function, the initializer passes the <code>config</code>和<code>element</code> values to this function.

-For example:
+例如:
 <pre>
 return {
     '&lt;component_name&gt;': function(config, element) { ... }